Anthony-Nolan/Atlas/README_Integration.md

 This process is expected to be used as a one-off when installing ATLAS for the first time, to import all existing donors at the time of installation.

 It should be able to handle millions of donors in a timeframe of hours.
-Performance can be improved further by manually scaling up the "-atlas-donors" SQL database in Azure for the duration of the import process.
+Performance can be improved further by manually scaling up the "-atlas" shared SQL database in Azure for the duration of the import process.

 Recommended donor file size is 10,000 - 200,000 donors per file.